 With a total return of 28% since its first day of trading, investors have been handsomely rewarded so far.

-In April 2021, private pathology business Australian Clinical Labs’ IPO raised USD $316 million.
+In April 2021, the private pathology business Australian Clinical Labs’ IPO raised USD $316 million.
 While this appears small for North American investors, this is considered a large IPO by Australian standards.

 The company declared it would use the proceeds to pay selling shareholders for the acquisition of existing shares, repay existing debt and pay transaction costs.